wlchin/CDR_workflows/README.md

 # Spectral detection of condition-specific biological pathways in single-cell gene expression data.

 This repository contains the snakemake workflows required to generate the results in the CDR manuscript.
+It is strongly recommended that you run these workflows within a virtual enviroment.

+# Recommended dependencies:

-It is strongly recommended that you create a virtual enviroment for the install.
-Whilst not required for CDR, scanpy and bbknn are both required to generate the diagrams in workflow.
+Whilst not required for CDR, scanpy, bbknn and enrichment_utils are both required to generate the diagrams in workflow.
+Please refer to the [CDR page](https://github.com/wlchin/pycdr)for additional installation information.

-Recommended steps:
-1. Install scanpy
-2. Install bbknn
-3. Install CDR with pyPI

-   pip install pyCDR